Post Written By AutoPadre

 Some people even compare the smell of antifreeze to maple syrup.

-Yes, technically, you can drive a car leaking antifreeze, but it's not recommended since it may cause the engine to overheat, which is dangerous.
+Yes, technically, you can drive a car leaking antifreeze, but it's not recommended since it may cause the engine to overheat, which could cause significant engine damage if driven even for a short distance.

 Antifreeze - also called engine 'coolant' - is designed to keep a vehicle's engine from overheating.